Sazpaimon/bloop/docs/user/models.rst

         referrer = Column(String, hash_key=True)
         version = Column(Integer, range_key=True)

-By default values will be stored in DynamoDB under the name of the column in the model definition (its ``model_name``).
+By default values will be stored in DynamoDB under the name of the column in the model definition (its ``name``).
 If you want to conserve read and write units, you can use shorter names for attributes in DynamoDB (attribute names are counted against your provisioned throughput).
-Like the ``table_name`` in Meta, the optional ``name`` parameter lets you use descriptive model names without binding you to those names in DynamoDB.
+Like the ``table_name`` in Meta, the optional ``dynamo_name`` parameter lets you use descriptive model names without binding you to those names in DynamoDB.
 This is also convenient when mapping an existing table, or multi-model tables where an attribute can be interpreted multiple ways.

 The following model is identical to the one just defined, except that each attribute is stored using a short name:

 .. code-block:: python

     class Impression(BaseModel):
-        referrer = Column(String, hash_key=True, name="ref")
+        referrer = Column(String, hash_key=True, dynamo_name="ref")
-        version = Column(Integer, range_key=True, name="v")
+        version = Column(Integer, range_key=True, dynamo_name="v")

 Locally, the model names "referrer" and "version" are still used.
 An instance would be constructed as usual: